klaytn/kips/KIPs/kip-81.md

 The Klaytn governance voting system is designed based on the following fundamental premises.
 - We believe Klaytn’s major decision-making process should reflect the opinions of as many participants as possible from the ecosystem.
-- We assumed that participants will be more likely to make a decision that is beneficial to the Klaytn ecosystem if they hold more KLAY.
-This is based on the premise that the growth of Klaytn’s ecosystem is correlated to the rise in the value of KLAY.
+- We assumed that participants are more likely to make a decision that is beneficial to the Klaytn ecosystem if they hold more KLAY.
+This is based on the premise that the growth of Klaytn’s ecosystem is correlated with the rise in the value of KLAY.
 - The governance system should be able to manage the situations in which a particular entity makes an arbitrary decision.
 This is because the entity may weaken the sustainability of the entire network.
 - The act of voting and the gain of voting power is different.